 The service provided for the driveway clearing will be the distance from the County right-of-way to the residence and supporting infrastructure and back to the right of way.
 Service will be initiated subject to a flag placed at the entrance of the property unless the resident is a senior, medically fragile or requires at home medical services.

-List of Private Snow Removal Contractors
+Private Snow Removal FAQ

 1. Where can I purchase a flag?